Phone Number

 Prevent Falls: What Can You Do Right Now?

 Preventing falls can start right now!
 If you noticed you had any of the risk factors listed above make sure to contact your medical provider to start working on reducing your risk.
 Have your physician review your medications, check your Vitamin D levels, and discuss a referral to physical therapy.
 Physical Therapists can get you started on a fall prevention exercise program that you can even continue at home.
-It may include stretching, strengthing, balance activities and movement activities such as Tai Chi.
+It may include stretching, strengthening, balance activities and movement activities such as Tai Chi.
 Start some simple home modifications such as picking up clutter, removing throw rugs, adding grab bars in the bathroom, increasing lighting such as night lights.

 Prevention of falls doesn’t have to be an impossible task.
 Access to help is just a call away.
 If you would like more information about Red Rock Physical Therapy and Wellness’s fall prevention programs we would love to hear from you!
 Just give us a call at 815-451-4502.
 We offer 1:1 treatments in private treatment rooms.
 Red Rock has access to state of the art equipment including PowerPlate Vibration Training and Pilates Reformer and also physical therapy specialists trained in Concussion Managment, Vertigo/Dizziness, Tai Chi, Yoga and so much more.
 Most people see improvement in balance and confidence within a few sessions.